Safe-DS/DSL/docs/api/safeds/ml/classical/classification/Classifier.md

          *
          * **Note:** The model must be fitted.
          *
+         * !!! warning "API Stability"
+         *
+         *     Do not rely on the exact output of this method.
+In future versions, we may change the displayed metrics
+         *     without prior notice.
+         *
          * @param validationOrTestSet The validation or test set.
          * @param positiveClass The class to be considered positive.
 All other classes are considered negative.
          *